 Why Do I Feel Depressed?: What Causes Depression

 Depression is a widespread mental health illness, which can affect people at any age in life.
-According to the latest WHO report, over 300 million people worldwide are currently living with depression, and it is a major contributor to the overall global burden of disease.
 Depression is a medical disorder, and people who suffer from it know for a fact that they cannot just snap out of it, just because they want to.

-If left untreated, depression can lead to serious – and sometimes long-term – consequences, that can affect every aspect of life.
-Hence, it is imperative to take immediate medical action to prevent further complications.
+If it is not managed, depression can lead to serious – and sometimes long-term – consequences, that can affect every aspect of life.

 Symptoms of Depression